catppuccin/cli/README.md

 - Clone the repository and switch to the dev branch.
 - Make all the changes to dev branch.
 To build the executable run `go build -o ctp`.

+## Note
+- You need to make sure that you set the environmental variable `$ORG_OVERRIDE` to `catppuccin-rfc` or the tool will search for `.catppuccin.yaml` in the `catppuccin` organisation which currently doesn't host the yaml files.
+This is a temporary measure to test the tool during its development.
 &nbsp;

 <p align="center">